polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/architecture.md

+---
+title: Substrate architecture
+description: An introduction to the core components of a SUbstrate node.
+featured_image:
+---

 A Substrate node is designed to be modular, extensible and adaptable to change.
 This article presents the architecture of a Substrate node, using the [node template](https://github.com/substrate-developer-hub/substrate-node-template) as a reference which provides a set of core components ready to use out of the box.